-- Schedule: Plan 90 minutes per candidate.
+- As you schedule: Plan 90 minutes per candidate.
 Take a break after every two candidates to avoid getting tired which is likely to increase your bias.

-- Brief the candidates: Give them directions to your office and a phone number to call when lost (not your own as you’ll be in interviews!).
+- Brief the candidates well: Give them directions to your office and a phone number to call when lost (not your own as you’ll be in interviews!).
 At least 72 hours notice allows them to prepare.

 - Use this opportunity to build a relationship already: Appreciate their efforts so far in the process and their motivation to work with you.
 Tell them how excited you are to finally meet and get to know them.